MoazTD/FaceDeepFake_ITI/README.md

 # FaceDeepFake_ITI - Advanced Face Swapping Tool

 ## Overview
-DeepFake Studio Pro is a comprehensive face swapping application that combines state-of-the-art AI models with an intuitive graphical interface.
+FaceDeepFake_ITI is a comprehensive face swapping application that combines state-of-the-art AI models with an intuitive graphical interface.
 The tool provides advanced face detection, landmark alignment, and seamless face swapping capabilities for both images and videos.

 ## Features